billerickson/Genesis-Title-Toggle/readme.txt

 3. When editing a page, go down to the Title Toggle metabox and check "hide" to hide that page's title.

-4. (Optional) Go to Genesis > Theme Settings > Title Toggle to remove titles on all pages by default.
+4. (Optional) Go to Appearanc > Customize > Theme Settings > Title Toggle to remove titles on all pages by default.

 == Screenshots ==